 - Probiotic + prebiotic rich foods // Yogurt, cultured sour cream, kefir, sauerkraut, fermented pickles, apples, garlic, onions, asparagus, bananas

-HCL with Pepsin // You automatically make HCL in your stomach—your digestive system is actually a highly acidic environment and needs to be for proper digestion.
+HCL with Pepsin // Your digestive system is a highly acidic environment and needs to be for proper digestion.
 Indigestion happens most often due to low stomach acid.
 Stress and pregnancy hormones can deplete stomach acid.
 While the conventional approach is to lower stomach acid, this does more harm than good.
 Maintaining proper stomach acid is key to navigating indigestion.
-Personally I’ve supplemented with HCL during both pregnancies and it’s been a lifesaver, especially in the first and third trimesters!
+Personally I’ve supplemented with HCL during all 3 pregnancies and it’s been a lifesaver, especially in the first and third trimesters!

-DHA // DHA is an omega 3 essential fatty acid specifically for brain development and helps transmit messages between nerves.
-DHA is found most prominently in pasture-raised eggs, grass-fed meat, butter or dairy and cold water fish like salmon, mackerel and cod liver oil.
+DHA // Omega-3 DHA is an essential fatty acid specifically for brain development and helps transmit messages between nerves.
+DHA is found most prominently in food sources like pasture-raised eggs, grass-fed meat, butter or dairy products and cold water fish like salmon, mackerel and cod liver oil.
 I love Nordic Natural’s Prenatal DHA because it also contains Vitamin D3 which helps strengthen the immune system, is essential for thyroid health and works to strengthen mother and baby’s bones.

-There are SO many things to think about when you are pregnant so I hope this serves as helpful resource.
+There are SO many things to think about when you are pregnant so I hope this serves as helpful resource in your holistic journey.
 Most importantly do the best you can given your circumstances!!

 You’ve got this mama!